This Advanced Credit and Debit Card Payments and Virtual Terminal

 DATA PROTECTION SCHEDULE

-This Data Protection Schedule applies only to the extent that PayPal acts as a processor or Sub-processor to Merchant.
+This Data Protection Schedule applies only to the extent that PayPal acts as a Service Provider to you.

 Capitalized terms used but not defined in this Schedule shall have the meaning set out in the Agreement.

 1.1 Definitions and Interpretation.
 The following terms have the following meanings when used in this Schedule:

 “Customer” means your customers who use the PayPal services in the United States and, for the purposes of this Schedule, are data subjects.